CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/API.png)

-1. Copy the **API Key** and save it your notebook, it will be required in furher task.
+1. Copy the **API Key** and save it your notebook, it will be required in further steps.

    ![](../../media/apikey.png)